Bogandilla, Queensland: History

 Bogandilla Provisional School opened circa July 1918 as a half-time school (a teacher shared their time between 2 schools) with Noonga Provisional School, but became a full-time provisional school in 1919.
 Although Noonga is not an official place name as at 2019, there is a Noonga Creek in neighbouring Jackson North which is likely to be the location of the other school.
 It was closed in 1927 due to low student numbers.

+North Dulacca Hall was officially opened on Friday 23 May 1913 by Godfrey Morgan, the Member of the Queensland Legislative Assembly for Murilla.
+The hall has closed but the building is still extant (as at 2023).
+It was on North Dulacca Hall Road (26.44483°S 149.82196°E).

+Dulacca North State School opened on 28 January 1919.
+It closed in 1936, but reopened in 1941.
+It closed permanently in 1953.
+It was on the south-west corner of Dulacca North Road (previously North Dulacca School Road) and Frizzells Road (26.45424°S 149.79963°E).